marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-spatial-ef-designer-ef5-onwards.md

 To view data in the database, right-click on the database name in SQL Server Object Explorer and select **Refresh**.
 Then, click the right mouse button on the table and select **View Data**.

+?

 ## Summary

-In this walkthrough we looked at how to map spatial types using the Entity Framework Designer and how to use spatial types in code.
+In this walkthrough we looked at how to map spatial types using the Entity Framework Designer and how to use spatial types in code.?